magepages/mpdocs/docs/zoho-crm/index.md

 ## Overview

 Zoho CRM or Customer Relationship Management software is a cloud-based CRM service that helps you store and segment your customer data into different groups throughout the customer's journey.
-[Mageplaza Zoho CRM extension](https://www.mageplaza.com/magento-2-zoho-crm/) will help you integrate seamlessly with Zoho CRM to connect and synchronize data from Magento including **Customer, Product, Order, Invoice, Catalog Rules** to Zoho CRM with **Accounts, Contacts, Leads, Sales Orders, Invoices, Products, Campaigns** and vice versa.
+[Mageplaza Zoho CRM extension](https://www.mageplaza.com/magento-2-zoho-crm/) will help you integrate seamlessly with Zoho CRM to connect and synchronize data from Magento including **Customer, Product, Order, Invoice, Catalog Rules** to Zoho CRM with **Accounts, Contacts, Leads, Sales, Purchase Orders, Invoices, Products, Campaigns** and vice versa.
 That will help create a smooth flow to maintain customer relationships and organize your business well.
 Also, data to Zoho CRM can be sent manually or automatically synchronized whenever there is any update.

 ## How to download and install